 It says if the 160 million people who have it say they like their employer insurance, they should have a right to have it.

-This is not a retrouver talking point.
+This is not a Republican talking point.

 The Republicans are trying to kill Obamacare.

-And in fact, what we got is a public option that in fact would allow anybody to buy in.
+And in fact, what we got is a public option that, in fact, would allow anybody to buy in.

 No one has to keep their private insurance.

-They can buy into this plan, and they can buy into it with a thousand dollar deductible and let never have to pay more than 8.5% of their income when they do it.
+They can buy into this plan, and they can buy into it with a thousand dollar deductible and never have to pay more than 8.5% of their income when they do it.

 The fact of the matter is, the fact of the matter is that there will be a deductible.